Coaching Young Athletes

 The only cure for these traction injuries is rest.

 Exercise will neither stunt nor promote growth in terms of height but it does thicken the bones by increasing mineral deposits (Wilmore & Costill, 1994).

 Growing bones are sensitive to stress, so repetitive loading should be avoided.
 The epiphysial plate is susceptible to injury and therefore a fracture to the epiphysial plate prior to full growth could be a serious injury as it could disrupt bone growth.

-A more common kind of epiphysial plate injury, and the one coaches must take care not to cause, is called epiphysitis.
-This is a repetitive-strain injury that occurs when excess loads are placed on the tendons that attach to the epiphysis, causing an inflammatory response.
+A more common kind of epiphysial plate injury and the one coaches must take care not to cause, is called epiphysitis.
+This is a repetitive-strain injury that occurs when excessive loads are placed on the tendons that attach to the epiphysis, causing an inflammatory response.
 In extreme cases, this type of injury can result in a separation of the epiphysis from the epiphysial plate.
 The most common epiphysitis, called Little Leaguer's Elbow, occurs mostly in the USA among young baseball pitchers.

 Use of steroids

 Anabolic steroid use in young athletes can stunt growth by causing premature calcification of the epiphysial plate (Strauss & Yesalis 1991).

 From research by Weltman et al. (1986) carried out on the effects of resistance training on young athletes, it would appear that, in general, strength improvements are possible.
 If coaches are to place young athletes on strength training programs, then they must ensure: